| Copyright | (c) Justin Le 2020 |

 Thaw a pure/persistent value into its mutable version, which can

-be manipulated using modifyRef
+be manipulated using modifyRef or other methods

-specific for that type (like read
+specific for that type (like read).

-instance, so, for example, for Vector
+Returns the Ref instance, so, for example, for Vector:

-), this is often called the "new var"
+For non-composite (like Int), this is often called the "new var"

-function, like newIORef
+function, like newIORef / newSTRef

-/ newMutVar
+/ newMutVar etc.

 default thawRef :: (DefaultMutable s a (Ref s a), PrimMonad m, PrimState m ~ s) => a -> m (Ref s a) Source #